SAND-Lab/MEA-NAP-HPC/docs/_build/html/_sources/meanap-outputs.rst.txt

 MEA-NAP Outputs
 ===============

+Here is a list of the figures produced by MEA-NAP including sample figure legends.
+You can navigate to the different subfolders using these links:

 * :ref:`Step 1 - Spike Detection <Step 1 - Spike Detection>`
 * :ref:`Step 1A – Spike Detection <Step 1A - Spike Detection Files>`
 * :ref:`Step 1B – Spike Detection Checks <Step 1A - Spike Detection Files>`